RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-13/Managing-Application-Data.md

   ![](images/copy-url1.png " ")

-## Task 2: Creating application and Integrating Application Data from REST Data Source.
+## Task 2: Creating an application and Integrating Application Data from REST Data Source

-In this Lab, you will create a **New Application** and then  Consume **REST Data Source** we created in the previous task, then, We will **Synchronise** the Data from REST Data Source to the Local Database table using **REST Data Synchronization**.
+In this Lab, you create a **New Application** and then consume the **REST Data Source** we created in the previous task.
+Then, you will **Synchronise** the Data from REST Data Source to the Local Database table using **REST Data Synchronization**.

-1. Log in to the Actual Workspace, where we have created multiple applications already.
+1. Log in to the first Workspace, where we have already created multiple applications.

   ![](images/login-to-workspace1.png " ")